NewBieBR/typescript-react-native-starter/README.md

   ```
     yarn setup <PROJECT_NAME>
   ```
-    > The script will rename, jetify your project, install imagemagick for app-icon generator, change husky pre-push to 'yarn test' instead of 'yarn codecov'
+    > The script will rename, jetify your project, install imagemagick for app-icon generator, change husky pre-push to 'yarn test' instead of 'yarn codecov, delete README, CODE_OF_CONDUCT, CONTRIBUTING and LICENSE'

 #### if (you want to use Codecov) {
 - [Link your github repository with Codecov](https://docs.codecov.io/docs)